mrzym99/nest-admin/README.en_US.md

 ### Import SQL File

 The SQL file is available at [nest_admin.sql](./sql/nest_admin.sql).
 You need to create a `nest_admin` database in your local MySQL and import the `nest_admin.sql` file.
+Locally, you need to start MySQL and Redis.

 ### Environment Configuration